Houston4444/Patchance/readme.md

 It is a simple app for __HoustonPatchbay__ and it shows the possibility for any python Qt app to implement this submodule easily.

+## Goals

+No mystery, the main goal of this software is too show to other devs the possibility to embbed the [HoustonPatchbay](https://github.com/Houston4444/HoustonPatchbay) submodule.
+Then, if someone has the motivation to implement new features, I still have [many ideas](https://github.com/Houston4444/HoustonPatchbay/plans.md).

+Users can easily and quickly write patchbay themes, there are surely others who are better at creating beautiful things than I am.

+I think this is also a good approach for first-time users, before they realise that using a session manager makes life easier.

 ## History

 __Patchance__ is not directly a __Catia__ fork, but it comes from.